-I’m a science journalist covering the Earth and life sciences and have written for Scientific American, Science, AGU’s Eos, Science News, and more.
+I’m a science journalist covering the Earth and life sciences and have written for Scientific American, Voice of America, Science, AGU’s Eos, Science News, and more.

-When I’m not in the lab or re-re-re-writing a lede, I’m probably either very-nearly lost in the woods, adding to my too-tall stack of German flashcards, or overthinking a tweet.
+When I’m not hunting down researcher emails or re-re-re-writing a lede, I’m probably either getting lost in some forest, adding to my too-tall stack of German flashcards, or overthinking a tweet.

 It wasn’t all sunshine and rainbows in my first half a year of science writing — I screwed up quite a few times, too.
 Here are six mistakes, great and small, that I made in my first six months of freelancing and some advice on how to avoid making them yourself.Read more